 - #7 Eliminate late night eating: In many cultures, the evening meal is quite small, thus not loading up the body with calories it can’t burn in the quiet of the evening.
 I advocate eating a modest meal in the early evening, brushing your teeth, and forgoing eating for the rest of the evening.
 This strategy eliminates some of the most disastrous eating patterns – eating in front of the TV and grazing all evening on quick, junk food.

-Top 10 Nutritional Strategies for Healthy Weight Loss: What to Eat
+Top 10 Strategies for Healthy Weight Loss –Part 1 – How to eat

 - #2 Avoid caffeine: Caffeine in the morning not only increases emotional stress, it causes excess acid secretions from the stomach that simulate hunger and can cause overeating.
 A few hours after the energy spike of caffeine, your energy will plummet and potentially set you up for eating sugar for “quick energy”.